 If you have few Jira projects and there is no need to limit access to eazyBI reports by different Jira user groups then you can use just one eazyBI account and import all Jira projects in this account.

-If you have large number of Jira projects and large number of Jira issues (more than 100,000) then it is recommended to have several eazyBI accounts and import related set of Jira projects in each eazyBI account.
+If you have a large number of Jira projects and a large number of Jira issues (more than 100,000) then it is recommended to have several eazyBI accounts and import related set of Jira projects in each eazyBI account.
 As each eazyBI account stores imported Jira data in separate database scheme tables then it could help also for eazyBI reports performance optimization.

 eazyBI stores imported Jira data in a multi-dimensional data cube.
 Cubes contain fact data that are divided by dimensions and each detailed fact “cell” contains measure values about that fact.

-Each dimension has either just detailed level of all dimension members or has hierarchy with several levels.
+Each dimension has either just detailed level of all dimension members or has a hierarchy with several levels.
 For example, Project dimension has Project and Component levels.